EndPointCorp/end-point-blog/2022/01/kubernetes-101.md

 To demonstrate this, let's build two variants: one for development and another for production.
 Let's consider the one we've already built to be the development variant and work towards properly specifying it as so, and then building a new production variant.

-> Note that the so-called "production" variant is not meant to be production worthy.
+> Note that the so-called "production" variant we'll build is not actually meant to be production worthy.
 It's just an example to illustrate the concepts and process of building bases and overlays.
 It does not meet the rigors of a proper production system.

 #### Creating the base and overlays